 Remember when your mom used to ask if you had sunscreen on?
 These days, there's a new liquid that's essential for every beach trip.
 Of course, you guessed it - it's hand sanitizer.
 (You guys are so smart.)
 Use it before and after buying food at the concession, and before and after using public bathrooms at the beach.
 If you happen to have access to a sink with soap and water, wash thoroughly for at least 20 seconds - it's even more effective.

 Your inner fashionista has been whispering that it's time for a new outfit, beachwear or shoes for you - or treasures to share with friends and family back home.
 Good thing St. Pete/Clearwater is just chock-full of fun indie boutiques, record stores, gift shops, galleries and more!
 Just remember a few easy things: 1.
-Wear a mask when you're inside each shop.
+We recommend that you wear a mask when you're inside each shop (while no longer a local or state requirement, individual businesses may have their own guidelines).
 2. Be patient and give other shoppers plenty of space.
 3. Use hand sanitizer before entering the store and immediately after leaving.
 Shop on!

 Dining out is one of the great pleasures of any getaway.
 And, unless you've rented a condo or home with a kitchen, it's a fact of life on vacation, too.
 Wondering how to dine out safely and deliciously?
 Take-out or delivery is a great option.
 Choosing a restaurant that offers outdoor seating is an excellent choice, too (check out this story on Dining Near the Waterfront or this story on the Best Outdoor Dining).
 If you do decide to dine in, be sure to wear a mask while walking through the restaurant (you can remove it when you're seated).
 Before and after perusing the menu, break out the hand sanitizer.
 And please be patient and generous with your wait staff - they're doing everything they can to make sure you have a great meal and a good time.

 Leave nothing but your footprints!
 Whatever you bring to the beach with you, be sure to take it when you leave.